ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

 *"No, we're fine."*

-He doesn't provide anymore clarity than that before plopping down on the cushions next to Sloane; so close that she sinks into it with his added weight and their arms press together.
+He doesn't provide any more clarity than that before plopping down on the cushions next to Sloane; so close that she sinks into it with his added weight and their arms press together.

 Catriona raises a perceptive brow.

 "How's your brain?"

-Dain goes for the coffee carafe and a handless, poreclain cup, "It's fine.
+Dain goes for the coffee carafe and a handless, porcelain cup, "It's fine.
 Yours?"

 "Better than yours."
 Cat croons, eyelashes closing gracefully, a newfound smile spreads across her perfect face, "Anyway, I heard about the meeting this morning already.
 You're alright?"